Mining Intelligence and News

 SnapshotCap-Oeste has been on care and maintenance since February 2019 though residual leaching continues.

-The Patagonia Gold has initiated a pre-feasibility study to assess the potential technical and economic extraction of mineral resources.
-The Patagonia Gold is now focused on evaluating the development of these mineral resources by underground mining.
+The Patagonia Gold has initiated studies to assess the potential technical and economic extraction of a higher-grade portion of the current mineral resources.

 Owners